 Dear Mr. Buffett,

-Trust you are doing well, feeling young, and in the pink of your health.
+Trust you are doing well, feeling young at 91, and in the pink of your health.

 I read your biographer Alice Schroeder’s book on your life, and loved how she started it –